-Germ Shark Expected To Donate Millions of Bottles to Those in Need
+Germ Shark Expected To Donate Hundred of Thousands of Bottles to Those in Need

 Hand Sanitizer sales are expected to surpass $2 billion in the United State this year.
 Amazon alone sells $40+ million per month, leading to a new gold rush of backyard “witches brews” and debatable quality imports from overseas.